Compare Azure Data Factory with Data Factory version 1

 |Wait activity||Pauses the pipeline for a specified period of time.|

 Deploy SSIS packages to Azure

-You use Azure-SSIS if you want to move your SSIS workloads to the cloud, create a data factory by using V2, and provision an Azure-SSIS Integration Runtime.
+You use Azure-SSIS if you want to move your SSIS workloads to the cloud, create a data factory by using the current version, and provision an Azure-SSIS Integration Runtime.

 The Azure-SSIS Integration Runtime is a fully managed cluster of Azure VMs (nodes) that are dedicated to running your SSIS packages in the cloud.
 After you provision Azure-SSIS Integration Runtime, you can use the same tools that you have been using to deploy SSIS packages to an on-premises SSIS environment.

 For example, you can use SQL Server Data Tools or SQL Server Management Studio to deploy SSIS packages to this runtime on Azure.
 For step-by-step instructions, see the tutorial Deploy SQL Server integration services packages to Azure.

 In the current version of Data Factory, you do not need to define dataset availability schedules.
 You can define a trigger resource that can schedule pipelines from a clock scheduler paradigm.
 You can also pass parameters to pipelines from a trigger for a flexible scheduling and execution model.

 Pipelines do not have “windows” of time execution in the current version of Data Factory.
 The Data Factory V1 concepts of startTime, endTime, and isPaused don't exist in the current version of Data Factory.
 For more information about how to build and then schedule a pipeline in the current version of Data Factory, see Pipeline execution and triggers.